 1. TC Electronic Corona Chorus Pedal

-Apart from creating its luxurious and broad appeal, the TC Electronic Corona pedal produces a flanger style chorus effect.
+Apart from creating its luxurious and broad appeal, the TC Electronic Corona pedal produces a flanger-style chorus effect.
 Having a TonePrint TC technology is another notable feature of this pedal, and thanks to its USB feature, users can send other guitarist pedal settings to their pedals.

-Without using the USB feature, the TonePrint editor can also create a personal chorus effect without having a scratch.
+Without using the USB feature, the TonePrint editor can create a personal chorus effect without a scratch.
 You will be impressed with this chorus pedal for distortion, which preserves the analog dry signal path’s integrity, and it doesn’t matter if the chorus pedal is active or not.

 Specification